-Vegas Video is a complete non-linear multimedia editing application that is tightly integrated with Sonic Foundry Video Capture.
+Sonic Foundry makes a number of video editing applications that are tightly integrated with Sonic Foundry Video Capture.

-- To run Video Capture from within Vegas, from the Tools menu, select Open Video Capture. - From within Video Capture, clips can be dragged, individually or in groups, from the Clip Explorer window directly to the Vegas Timeline or to the Media Pool window.
-This is very useful because information about the clips (e.g. tape name and timecode) can be accessed from within Vegas.
+- To run Video Capture from within one of these applications, from the Tools menu, select Open Video Capture. - From within Video Capture, clips can be dragged, individually or in groups, from the Clip Explorer window directly to the timeline of the video editing program.